cabol/nebulex_redis_adapter/README.md

 and also make sure you test your changes thoroughly, include unit tests alongside new or changed code.

-Before to submit a PR it is highly recommended to run:
+Before to submit a PR it is highly recommended to run `mix check` and ensure all checks run successfully.

- * `export NBX_TEST=true` to fetch Nebulex from GH directly and be able to re-use shared tests.
- * `mix coveralls.html && open cover/excoveralls.html` to run tests and check
-   out code coverage (expected 100%).
- * `mix format && mix credo --strict` to format your code properly and find code style issues
- * `mix dialyzer` to run dialyzer for type checking; might take a while on the first invocation

 ## Copyright and License